If in the "Frames" option, use the buttons at left to move

 some of these scams, there are a few facts that should be known.
 Any

-known fraudulent activity should be reported to E-Bay through their "Safe Harbor" site.
+known fraudulent activity should be reported directly to E-Bay.

-But do not expect any action and do not expect E-Bay to help you.
-They
+But do not expect any real action and do not expect E-Bay to help you.

 may suspend individual accounts of people engaged in Bid Shilling, Bid